szamehlg/GetAndCleanDataCourse/CodeBook.md

 ## The Goal

-From the tidy data set 1...
+From the tidy data set no 1...<br>
-...create an independant data set...
+...create an independant data set...<br>
-...with the average of each variable for each activity and each subject.
+...with the average of each variable...<br>
+...for each activity and each subject.

 ## The solution

+The key idea is to melt and cast the data set while performing aggregation during the cast.

+1. Transform the tidy data no 1 set into the so-called 'long-format' (see http://seananderson.ca/2013/10/19/reshape.html for details) with both subject_id and activity as ID variables (R script: Step 13).<br>The resulting data frame has the following columns:<br>- subject_id<br>- activity<br>- variable<br>- value
+2. Transform the melted data set in to the so called 'wide-format' (see http://seananderson.ca/2013/10/19/reshape.html for details) while using subject_id and activity as ID variables and aggregating each measurement variable with the function mean to compute the average value for each measurement variable for each activity and subject (R script: Step 14).

-Dimensions: 180 rows, 68 columns.
+Dimensions: 180 rows, 68 columns (they are the same as for the tiny data set no 1).

 Column                       Type        Notes
 -------                      -------     --------